rickybarefield/domain_driven_infrastructure/README.md

 are often business rules which drive which infrastructure is deployed.
 This is the domain being modeled.

+Your business domain will determine how you structure your domain.
+In the example given below, the aggregate root is a Tier.
+Whilst appropriate for some, others may prefer to have a root which relates to a microservice, or related microservices which provide some user facing functionality.
+The choice may be based on the way in which your domain is deployed and how it changes over time.

 ## Our example infrastructure domain

 (Domain language is `highlighted`)